Category Archives: Lent

 Tenebrae: Holy Saturday

-Today’s Tenebrae readings speak of Jesus’ burial in the earth; the seed falls to the ground.
-Jesus will brings life:
+Today’s Tenebrae psalms (Psalms 15, 4, 24) speak of Jesus’ burial in the earth.
+He is the seed that falls to the ground, but he will rise and bring life:

-His promise extends not only to humanity, but to creation itself.
+Jesus gives the gift of risen life, not only to humanity, but to the earth itself.
 “Cry out with joy to the Lord, all the earth.
 Serve the Lord with gladness.”“

-“Something strange is happening—there is a great silence on earth today, a great silence and stillness.
+Tenebrae for Holy Saturday ends with an ancient homily: “Something strange is happening—there is a great silence on earth today, a great silence and stillness.
 The whole earth keeps silence because the King is asleep.
 The earth trembled and is still because God has fallen asleep in the flesh and he has raised up all who have slept ever since the world began.
 God has died in the flesh and hell trembles with fear.”

 “The earth trembled and is still…”

-The Passion of Jesus is not only a human story; creation takes part in it too.
+The Passion of Jesus is not only a human story; creation has part in it too.
 At his death “the earth quaked, rocks were split” Matthew’s gospel says.
-(Matthew 27,51) “From noon onwards darkness came over the whole land till three in the afternoon,” Matthew, Mark and Luke tell us.
+(Matthew 27,51) “From noon onwards darkness came over the whole land till three in the afternoon,” Matthew, Mark and Luke all say..

 The sun that rules the day, the moon that rules the night respond as Jesus cries out in a loud voice and gives up his spirit.
 Artists through the centuries place sun and moon at the cross of Jesus.

-Remember too those great elemental realities blood and water, which John’s gospel says flowed from the side of Christ when a soldier pierced his side.
-Water refreshed with its contact with the Word of God; blood source of life for living creatures come from the side of Jesus.
+Remember too blood and water, those great elemental realities blood that John’s gospel says flowed from the side of Christ when a soldier pierced his side.
+Water refreshed with contact with the Word of God; blood source of life for living creatures come from the side of Jesus.
 They also share in the mystery of redemption.

 The homily for today says that Jesus at his death goes “to search for our first parent…to free from sorrow the captives Adam and Eve…I am your God, who for your sake have become your son.
 Out of love for you and for your descendants I now by my own authority command all who are held in bondage to come forth, all who are in darkness to be enlightened, all who are sleeping to arise.
 Rise up, work of my hands, you who were created in my image.
 Rise, let us leave this place, for you are in me and I am in you; together we form only one person and we cannot be separated.”